 Public Health Practice

-The curriculum for the Public Health Practice MPH follows the same model as the other five concentrations.
+The curriculum for the online Public Health Practice concentration follows the same model as the other five concentrations.
 Students begin their programs with the MPH core courses required of all students.
 Instead of a specified set of concentration core courses, however, these students choose 2 to 3 courses from concentration core course options in 2-4 of the other concentrations.
 Selections include courses with problem-based methodologies to enhance students’ practice skill sets.
-Students complete their degrees with a 5-8 credit internship.
-The concentration is offered in the traditional 48-credit format or in an accelerated 42-credit format.
+Students complete their degrees with 16 hours (1credit) of seminar and a 5-8 credit internship.

-Click here to review the competencies expected of graduates of the Public Health Practice concentration and the courses that contribute to them.
+Click here to review the competencies expected of graduates of the Online Public Health Practice concentration and the courses that contribute to them

 All MPH students are required to complete an internship with a public health or related agency.
 While every internship involves different goals and activities, all of them provide numerous opportunities for students to enrich and expand on one or more of the MPH core competencies and one or more of their concentration-specific competencies.
 The internship is usually completed in the student’s final semester in the program, although it may be started in the penultimate semester with permission of the faculty advisor.